-1 Choose potatoes of the same size if possible, unpeeled and of a waxy variety (such as ratte or belle de Fontenay).
+1 Choose potatoes of similar size if possible, unpeeled and of a firm variety (ratte or belle de Fontenay for example).

-2 Place them in a large pot, cover with cold water then add a pinch of thyme flowers and a bay leaf.
+2 Place them in a large pot, cover with cold water then add a little thyme flowers and a bay leaf.
 Salt at 9 grams of coarse salt per liter of water.
-You can also add a crushed garlic clove during cooking.
+You can also add a crushed garlic clove to the cooking.

-3 The boil should not be too vigorous.
-Your potatoes are cooked when a knife point sinks in effortlessly.
+3 The boiling should not be too vigorous.
+Your potatoes are cooked when the tip of a knife sinks in without effort.

-4 Then you can serve them with salted butter and a grind of black pepper (excellent) or peeled as sautéed potatoes.
+4 Then you can serve them with salted butter and a grind of pepper (excellent) or peeled and sautéed.
 If you make them as a salad to accompany cervelas or herring fillets, remember to dress them while still hot, otherwise the seasoning will slide off and won't penetrate inside.

-In eastern France, potatoes in their jackets are served hot with creamy Munster cheese accompanied by a good Riesling (a marvel).
-You can also serve them cut in half on the plate with a generous spoonful of Vacherin Mont-d'Or on top, a small green salad on the side: simple but delicious.
+In eastern France, potatoes in their skins are served hot with farmhouse munster cheese accompanied by a good Riesling (a marvel).
+You can also serve them cut in half on the plate with a generous spoonful of vacherin Mont-d'Or on top, a small green salad on the side: simple but delicious.

 No comments yet.
 Be the first to share your experience!